knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 - 13th of December 2018 - Final submission (Paper)
 - 14th of December 2018 - Announcement of the winners

-To participate to the challenge, please send us an email to barros @ informatik.uni-hamburg.de with the title "OMG-Empathy Team Registration".
+To participate to the challenge, please send us an email to pablovin@gmail.com / nc528@cam.ac.uk with the title "OMG-Empathy Team Registration".
 This e-mail must contain the following information:
 - Team Name
 - Team Members
 - Affiliation